How Many Private Jets Are In The World

 Enhanced Privacy and Security

 Privacy and security are also major considerations for many private jet travelers.
-Private aviation provides a secure and confidential environment, free from the prying eyes of the public.
+So naturally, private aviation provides a secure and confidential environment, free from the prying eyes of the public.
 This is particularly important for high-profile individuals, executives, and celebrities who value their privacy and security.

 Flexibility and Convenience